Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Symmetry and the Error Correction Conditions

-\emph{Error Reduction.---} The spherical tensors $T_q^k$ display simple symmetries under the action of the gates $\X$ and $\Ph(\tfrac{\pi}{b})$.
-We can leverage this symmetry to massively reduce the number of KL conditions we need to check for a $ (\BD_{2b},\delta_a) $ code.
+The spherical tensors $T_q^k$ display simple symmetries under the action of the gates $\X$ and $\Ph(\tfrac{2\pi}{2b})$, see \cref{lem:sym}.
+We can leverage these symmetries to reduce the number of error conditions we need to check for a $ (\BD_{2b},\bmsf{\tau}_a) $ covariant spin code.
+To start we have a lemma that makes use of another one of our crucial simplifying assumptions: realness of the codewords.